open-sdg/open-sdg/docs/hosting/github-pages-production.md

 6. Wait for any automated tests to complete.
 This may take a few minutes.
 7. Press the green "Merge pull request" button.

-This will trigger the production deployment.
+Meanwhile, your first production deployment is already in progress.
 You can go to the "Actions" section of your GitHub.com repository to watch the progress.
 It should succeed after a few minutes.

 ## Setting up production deployment - site repository